hamidgholami/accp-cheatsheet/README.md

 ### AWS OpsWorks
 - It is a service that allows you to host your own Puppet Enterprise infrastructure.

+### AWS Partner Network (APN)
+- It is a global community of partners that leverages programs, expertise, and resources to build, market, and sell customer offerings.
+- The **Consulting Partners** are focused on helping partners build successful AWS-based businesses to drive superb customer experiences.
+- The **Technology Partners** provide software solutions that are either hosted on or integrated with the AWS platform.

 ### Five design principles for performance efficiency in the cloud
 1. Democratize advanced technologies